veracity/veracity-documentation/sections/vap/dfmigration.md

 ## Introduction
 - **Purpose**: This guide aims to assist VAP report developers in making their Power BI report work after migrating their data storage from Data Fabric to Data Workbench File Storage.

 	For your Power BI report to read from a new location (File Storage), you need to change it in the Power BI Desktop.
-Then, upload it to VAP and switch the file connection in Report to the newly updated report.
+Then, upload it to VAP and switch the file connection in Reports to the newly updated report.
 - **Audience**: VAP users with existing reports using Data Fabric.

 ## Prerequisites